Session 1/15Page 3/5: Topic A: How to use the programme

 What does a session consist of?

 Each session consists of a number of pages.
 You navigate between the session pages by using the “Previous” and “Next” arrows at the button of a page.
 Each session presents a topic through both text and video material.
 Some sessions contains more than one topic.
-Each topic contains discussions and reflections assignments to ensure your effective learning process.
+Each topic contains discussions and reflection assignments to ensure your effective learning process.

 In each session you will be asked to reflect upon and plan how to practice what you have learned.
 The idea is that before you begin on a new session, you take some time to implement the acquired theory in your daily practice.
 We recommend that you participate actively to ensure that the work plan activities fit your specific situation.
 You know best how to use the knowledge provided in the programme.